 As most of the ions have already shifted from cathode to anode, the final 20% remaining must be pushed harder.
 This means that your battery takes on a significantly higher workload to finish the charging process.
 Preventing your car from taking a full charge prevents the final push of ions and does not force your battery to work as hard to gain and hold a charge.

 Similar to the tip above, do not allow your car to become fully drained.
-In the same way that your car has a hard time pushing itself the final 20%, your battery has a tough time pushing the initial 20%.
+In the same way that your car has a hard time pushing itself to the final 20%, your battery has a tough time pushing the initial 20%.
 If your battery becomes fully depleted, it takes a much bigger push to begin the process of changing ions from anode to cathode.
 It is far more beneficial for your lithium-ion battery to use a partial discharge as the batteries do not have to work as hard in the mid-range charging areas i.e., between 25% and 80% charged.

 The Prius Prime's battery can be fully charged in approximately 2 hours and 10 minutes using a JuiceBox smart home charger.